apeir-n/voiddots/README.md

 wal
 - other files generated from wal templates need to be symlinked from `~/.cache/wal` to wherever they need to be

+builds
+- suckless stuff etc
+- patches are kept in the patches subdir of each repo
+    - they're not always applied and sometimes i altered them after they were applied